florian1881/atlassian-custom/readMe.md

 I'm Florian PEREZ, Atlassian passionate & Atlassian specialist.

-This repo is a compilation of all the content I've found during my research about Atlassian product.
+This repo is a compilation of all the content I've found during my research about Atlassian products.

-Some of the script are also created by me, needed for some use case in missions
+Some of the scripts are also personnals creations, needed for some uses cases in missions

-Feel free to Fork this repo, ask for modifications on some script, report bug or mistake or make a pull request.
+Feel free to fork this repo, ask for modifications on some scripts, report bugs or mistakes or make a pull request.

 Thanks you !